Adarsh01-code/WORDLE-clone-react/README.md

 ** A word-guessing game inspired by WORDLE, where you have to guess the right word within limited attempts to win the game.
-A perfect game for any worthsmmith.
+A perfect game for any worthsmith. **

 *RULES OF THE GAME*